aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/creating-setting-size-whole-picture-barcode/_index.md

 In modern Java applications, **how to generate barcode java** is a frequent requirement—whether you need to tag products, track shipments, or embed data in a printable document.
 Aspose.BarCode for Java makes this task straightforward, offering a fluent API to **create barcode image java** and control every visual aspect.
 In this tutorial we’ll walk through a complete, end‑to‑end example that generates a PDF‑417 barcode, removes any surrounding padding, and saves the result as a PNG file.

 ## Quick Answers
 - **What library should I use?** Aspose.BarCode for Java.
 - **Which barcode type is used in the example?** PDF‑417 (a stacked linear symbology).
 - **Can I remove the text label?** Yes—set the code‑text location to `CodeLocation.NONE`.
 - **How do I control the final image size?** By disabling padding and exporting the `BufferedImage` directly.
 - **Do I need a license for production?** A commercial license is required; a free trial is available.

 ## How to generate barcode java – Overview
 Aspose.BarCode provides a high‑level `BarcodeGenerator` class that abstracts the low‑level encoding details.
 You simply choose an `EncodeTypes` value, supply the data you want to encode, tweak visual parameters, and ask the generator for an image.
-This approach lets you **create dynamic barcode java** at runtime without dealing with complex image‑processing code.
+This approach lets you **create dynamic barcode generation java** at runtime without dealing with complex image‑processing code.

 ## Why use Aspose.BarCode for Java to create barcode image java?
 - **Full control** over size, margins, colors, and text placement.
 - **Support for 50+ symbologies**, including 1D, 2D, and postal codes.
 - **Zero external dependencies** – the library handles image rendering internally.
 - **Cross‑platform** – works on any Java runtime (SE, EE, Android, etc.).
+- **Robust java barcode generation library** that integrates cleanly into Maven or Gradle projects.

 ## Prerequisites
 Before you start, make sure you have the following:

 - **Java Development Environment** – JDK 8+ installed and configured.
 - **Aspose.BarCode for Java** – download the latest JAR from the [Aspose releases page](https://releases.aspose.com/barcode/java/).
 - **Output folder** – create a directory on your machine where the generated PNG will be saved; replace `"Your Document Directory"` in the code with that path.

 ## Import Namespaces
 We need a handful of standard Java classes plus the Aspose.BarCode namespaces.